Handpainted Icons

 Byzantine iconography flourishes in monastic communities, because the painting of an icon is a consequence of prayer.
 Photios Kontoglou, renowned modern iconographer, expressed the purpose of icons as: "They raise the soul and mind of the believer who sees the icon to the realm of the spirit, of the incorruptible kingdom of God, as far as this can be achieved with material means."
 To understand iconography fully, it must be approached as an art form whose function is essentially spiritual, not created by mere technical acumen.
 As the core of Orthodox monastic life is ceaseless prayer, a symbiotic relationship occurs between the monastic’s prayer and the expression evidenced in the icons painted.

-If you wish to commission a hand-painted icon, lead-time is required.
-Above is a sampling of icons from the Monastery’s Studio.
+If you wish to commission a hand-painted icon, lead-time is required and please note that the cost of a hand-painted icon varies greatly from an icon that is mounted on wood.
+Below is a sampling of icons from the Monastery’s Studio.